randomwithnoname/security-advice/avoid/f-droid.md

 You can have privacy and security patches for apps indefinitely delayed until F-Droid sorts out getting their builds for the app working again.
 There can, and often are, major disagreements with the app developer, resulting in users not receiving updates anymore.

-There are other options available.
-Look into [AppVerifier](https://github.com/randomwithnoname/security-advice/tree/main/use/appverifier.md), [Obtainium](https://github.com/ImranR98/Obtainium/blob/main/README.md), and [Accrescent](https://github.com/randomwithnoname/security-advice/blob/main/use/accrescent.md).
+F-Droid still has problems with their repository system across both the official and unofficial clients.
+It would be a much better option for apps support self-updating The request install permission allows unattended self-updates for modern apps when using the modern API.

+It's straightforward to include a persistent JobScheduler job for automatic updates which downloads the new APK(s) and installs them as updates.
+Can rely on the standard Android signing key pinning and signature verification.
+S
+They simply need to verify it's an update, not a new APK.

+People can verify initial downloads via the [AppVerifier](https://github.com/randomwithnoname/security-advice/tree/main/use/appverifier.md) app.
+AppVerifier is published in [Accrescent](https://github.com/randomwithnoname/security-advice/blob/main/use/accrescent.md)., which is an app store distributing official developer builds in a secure way.
+Accrescent can simply provide filters for open source, reproducible, etc. for people who want it.

+[Obtainium](https://github.com/randomwithnoname/security-advice/blob/main/use/obtainium.md) is already a much better option than F-Droid, and has built-in support for AppVerifier.
 F-Droid is not a good fit for people who care about privacy and security.
 Open source does not make things magically private and secure.
 Their approach and ideology conflict with those principles.